Pride in our Borough: A Borough that works for everyone

 Maidstone is situated in the heart of Kent and is the county town.
-The urban area has a strong commercial and retail base with good transport links and is set in a generally rural area, which includes the Kent Downs and the Kent Low Weald AONBs.
+The urban centre has a strong commercial and retail base with good transport links but is set in a generally rural area, which includes the Kent Downs and the Kent Low Weald AONBs.
 The borough is fortunate to benefit from a diverse and valued heritage with 41 conservation areas, over 2000 listed buildings, 28 scheduled monuments and 15 historic parks and gardens.
+In recent years Maidstone has experienced unprecedented growth and we are in a great position to shape this growth with a genuine commitment to respecting the character and heritage of the borough and achieving high quality design.

-Ideally you will have a degree in Historic Building Conservation, Architectural Conservation or a related discipline and professional membership of IHBC, RIBA or RTPI.
-You will need to demonstrate experience of specialist work in the historic environment and local authority and planning experience would be an advantage.
-You will also need good communication skills and the ability to prepare and present expert evidence at Committee meetings, Court hearings and public inquiries.
+You will need to have a degree in Historic Building Conservation, Architectural Conservation, or a related discipline, and professional membership of IHBC, RIBA or RTPI.
+You should also be able to demonstrate experience of specialist work in the historic environment, ideally within a local authority and planning context.
+Good communication skills are vital, as is the ability to prepare and present expert evidence at Committee meetings, Court hearings and public inquiries.
+Additionally, a full driving licence is essential.